gnieb/interior-design-board/README.md

 - loading page that says Welcome, {designer.name}
 - uploads
 - push the user to the new design they made after they create it???
-- DESIGN Edit Page needs help
+- color palette help
 - an About Page // how to use this site => maybe include this on the sign up / login
 - LOGO/ Title across the home pageg??

+npm i react-loading